Stainless Steel 316 Flanges

 SS 316 RTJ flanges and other types come with several surface finishes, which include:

-• Mill Finishes: This is the standard finish suitable for most common applications, such as for the Inox 316 SORF flange.
-It is also frequently used before further processes like mechanical polishing.
+• Mill Finish: Standard finish for most common applications, including the Inox 316 SORF flange.
+Used as a base before further mechanical polishing.

-• No. 1 Finish: This finish is created by hot rolling the UNS S31600 flanges, followed by annealing and then pickling in acid.
-The process results in a dull surface finish, making it highly suitable for high-temperature applications.
+• No. 1 Finish: Produced by hot rolling UNS S31600 flanges, followed by annealing and acid pickling.
+Results in a dull, rough surface suitable for high-temperature applications.

 The 316 stainless steel flange is available in several configurations, each suited for a specific piping connection and pressure requirement: